-Stage 1: If a student has 3 broken weeks or 3 days of unauthorised absence a letter will be sent to parents/carers (Letter 1).
-The purpose of this letter is to inform parents/carers of the impact of the absence on the student's attendance figure and to direct parents/carers to discuss any attendance concerns or barriers with the college.
+Stage 1 - If a student accumulates 4 broken weeks a letter will be sent to parents/carers (Letter 1).
+The purpose of this letter is to inform you of the impact of the absence on your child's attendance figure and direct parents/carers to discuss any attendance concerns or barriers with the school.
+Attendance will be monitored for a further 4 weeks.

-Stage 2: If further unauthorised absence occurs totally at least 7 days, a second letter will be sent to parents/carers (Letter 2 - Attendance check in).
-Your child's form tutor will then complete an attendance check in with student, this is to identify any potential barriers that may be negatively affecting their attendance.
+Stage 2 - If a further 4 broken weeks occurs (8 in total), a second letter will be sent to parents/carers (Letter 2 - Attendance check-in).
+Your child's form tutor or another suitable member of staff will complete an attendance check in with your child to identify any potential barriers that may be negatively impacting your child's attendance.
+This check in will then be reviewed by the Pastoral Team to decide if any support is needed.
+Attendance will be monitored for a further 4 weeks.

-Stage 3: If further unauthorised absence occurs totalling at least 14 days, a third letter will be sent to parents/carers (Letter 3 - ISAP).
-A meeting will be arranged (Internal School Attendance Panel ISAP) with the student, parents/carers and a member of the Pastoral Team.
+Stage 3 - If a further 4 broken weeks occurs (12 in total), a third letter will be sent to parents/carers (Letter 3 - Internal School Attendance Panel ISAP).
+A meeting will be arranged with the student, parents/carers and member of the Attendance Team which may result in an attendance contract if appropriate.

-Parents/carers must attend this meeting either virtually or in person, failure to do so would lead to either an EWO or an Attendance Officer visit.
+Parents/carers must attend this meeting either virtually or in person, failure to do so would lead to either an EWO visit or an attendance officer visit.